jhap1982/giveituruguay/2012/2012-09-08 - Santralistanbul, Istanbul, Turkey/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Charlie
+8. Charlie
-Hard to Concentrate
+9. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-I Like Dirt
+11. I Like Dirt
-Did I Let You Know
+12. Did I Let You Know
-Dosed tease
+13. Dosed tease
-Under the Bridge
+14. Under the Bridge
-Higher Ground
+15. Higher Ground
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Suck My Kiss
+19. Suck My Kiss
-Soul to Squeeze
+20. Soul to Squeeze
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes